gtalin/100-days-of-code/log.md

 Encountered an error where the seconds hand spins in the opposite direction to get back to it's starting position (In my case it was 3).
 When I removed the line: transition: all .5s The error was rectified.
 Though I am not quite sure why this removed the error.
 Can work more on the beautification of the clock.

 **Link to work:** [Analog Clock] (https://github.com/gtalin/tipsNtricks) Codepen link: [Analog Clock] (http://codepen.io/gtalin/pen/ZLQNZK)

+### Day 10: January 12, 2017

+**Today's Progress**: Practiced with CSS (3D features) Cuboid which spins.

+**Thoughts:** Used perspective, perspective-origin and transform style.
+Also transform: rotateY(xdeg) and rotateX (till now had only encountered rotate which was rotation at an angle on a plane surface.
+Another new command transform: translate3d(0, 0, 50px); Which tells to move along the Z plane.
+(In translate3d(x,y,z), x and y are almost the same values as shifting along x or y axis. z is slightly different.
+It's more akin to an x axis shift (like translateX but with the perspective we have added.)

+**Link to work:** [Cuboid] (https://github.com/gtalin/tipsNtricks) Codepen link: [Cuboid] (http://codepen.io/gtalin/pen/RKaqJb)